ReactiveHTML/rimmel/README.md

 ### Sources and Sinks
-There are two key concepts here: sources and sinks.
+There are two key concepts used by Rimmel: sources and sinks.

 Sources are things that generate data, which you can optionally process/transform along the way.
 What remains goes somewhere.
 That _somewhere_ is usually referred to as a sink.

-Sources typically include any DOM events such as `onclick` or `onmousemove`, `fetch()` calls, just like promises in general, async functions and, most remarkably, Observables.
+Sources typically include any DOM events such as `onclick` or `onmousemove`, `fetch()` calls, just like promises in general, async functions and, most notably, Observables.

-Sinks are most often the places where you want to display any information in your UI.
+Sinks are most often the place where you want to display any information in the UI.
 Your main document, any state updates, notifications, console logs, etc.

 With RML/Rimmel you can treat most DOM elements as sources, sinks, or both.